JulianVidal/AGDA_HTML/reports/compilation_strategies.md

-Find two modules that are independent from each other and compile in parallele
+- Find two modules that are independent from each other and compile in parallel, then compile the rest

-Unsafely compile everything you can
+- Unsafely compile everything you can

-Compile level by level using the sorting alg
+- Compile level by level using the sorting alg
+  - Both strategies

-Compile any indepedent modules removing level by level
+- Compile any indepedent modules removing leaf by leaf